 8. Academic integrity

-Higher education and society both benefit when a college promotes and enforces standards of integrity that provide a foundation for a vibrant academic life, promotes progress in science and arts, and prepares you for responsible citizenship and professional conduct.
+Higher education and society both benefit when a college promotes and applies standards of integrity and excellence that provide a foundation for a vibrant academic life, promote progress in science and arts, and prepare you for responsible citizenship and professional conduct.
+Georgian College is committed to providing opportunities for you to learn about the importance of academic integrity and how to work within these expectations.

-In addition to the areas of academic misconduct outlined in this regulation, offences involving civil or criminal law involving academic work or materials are subject to penalties under the applicable civil or criminal law.
-You should also be aware that other types of misconduct may be dealt with under other procedures, such as the Student Code of Conduct procedure, the Information Technology Acceptable Use procedure, the Ontario Human Rights Code, or the Criminal Code of Canada.
+In addition to the types of academic breaches outlined in this regulation, other offenses involving civil or criminal law involving academic work or materials are subject to penalties under the applicable civil or criminal law.
+You should also be aware that other types of breaches may be dealt with under other procedures, such as the Student Code of Conduct, the Information Technology Acceptable Use Procedure, the Ontario Human Rights Code,or the Criminal Code of Canada.

 8.1 Student academic responsibilities